zzxwill/odps/intl.en-US/User Guide/SQL/UDF/Python UDF.md

 The Maxcompute UDF consists of UDF, UDAF, and UDTF functions, this article focuses on how to implement these three functions through Python.

+The current international terminal version of maxcompute does not yet support Python udfs.

 ## RESTRICTED ENVIRONMENT {#section_gwg_3ff_xdb .section}

 The Python version of MaxCompute UDF is 2.7 and executes user code in sandbox mode; that is, the code is executed in a restricted environment.